aliceminotto/lab_journal/lab_journal.md

 * changed the mprostest.py file in modifiche/ to fix Qi=01 and not Qi=1.0! i want to import argparse as well to have just one code

-* i got a problem running clusterV.py on the (with wrong initial Qi) files for change_DT/DT5000: MemoryError at line 773, when calling pickle.dump(). [first, I can change the order so that at least the program will save CDATAVcom and par files.
-Looking on the web if there is a solution] (I'll talk to c about this given it's his code).
+* i got a problem running clusterV.py on the (with wrong initial Qi) files for change_DT/DT5000: MemoryError at line 773, when calling pickle.dump(). /[first, I can change the order so that at least the program will save CDATAVcom and par files.
+Looking on the web if there is a solution/] (I'll talk to c about this given it's his code).
 Btw i noticed that in DT1500 and DT10000 (where the program finished just fine), we had a lot of extinctions (6 to 7 on 20 runs), while in DT5000 and DT20000 i checked and we only got 2 and 1 exctintions.

 #####23/10/2015